nodejs/undici/README.md

 Keepalive is enabled by default, and it cannot be turned off.

 `url` can be a string or a [`URL`](https://nodejs.org/api/url.html#url_class_url) object.
-It should only include the protocol, the domain/IP address, and the port.
+It should only include the protocol, hostname, and the port.
 Options:

 - `socketTimeout`, the timeout after which a socket will time out, in